santacsj/symbolicloader64/README.md

 Copy and paste the content of `SELF` to VICE to get this version.
 Functionally it is almost identical to the BASIC version.

 This version survives resets.
-Pair it with a cartridge that can recover BASIC programs after reset (e.g. OLD command).
+Pair it with a cartridge that can recover BASIC programs (aka the OLD command).

 Instead of `?OUT OF RANGE`, this version prints `?OVERFLOW ERROR IN nn`.